For there is always light if only we’re brave enough to see it. If only we’re brave enough to be it.

 Example of What You Could Say:

 Explain to students that they will choose one of the creative mediums that they have explored in this curriculum (poetry, drawing, protest art, music playlist) and use that medium to create a list of the most important tools/lessons they have learned from the curriculum.
-Encourage students to create this piece of art so that they will have something they can refer to it later when they are having a difficult time.
+Encourage students to create this piece of art so that they will have something they can refer to later when they are having a difficult time.

 “As we continue thinking about our methods of support, even though we have learned a lot within this curriculum, I want to pause and ask if there are other things outside of this curriculum that you feel should be included in this discussion because you know they already help you personally.
-Let’s compile a list, as a class, that is not just from our recent discussions or from these artists, but from your own experiences.
+Let’s compile a list, as a class, that is not just from our recent discussions or from these artists and experts, but from your own experiences.

 (Write the students’ ideas as they share them.
 If there is a lull in the conversation, add a few ideas of your own – exercise, eating well, calling a friend, reading a book, cooking, drawing, spending time outside, playing an instrument – the list of healthy emotional supports can be very long and individualized.)

 Now, it’s your turn to think about how you would organize and illustrate the methods you’ve learned and what you want to remember from all of these discussions and activities.
-Choose a way of helping yourself remember all of these strategies by using one of your favorite artistic mediums from this curriculum: it could be a protest art/a graffiti mural with different methods from this list spray painted into the images.
-It could be a retro cassette tape mix with different tools where the titles of songs should be.
+Choose a way of helping yourself remember all of these strategies by using one of your favorite artistic mediums from this curriculum: it could be a a graffiti mural with different methods from this list written into the images.
+It could be a retro cassette mix tape with different tools where the titles of songs should be.
 Or you could make a collage or draw a wave with the words that resonate the most with you from these lessons along the crest of the wave.
 Or freedraw anything that comes to mind.
 But it is really important that this is not just revisiting your favorite art project from this curriculum.
 I want to challenge you to make this creative project a review of the most important lessons you’ve learned during this time.
 So, the words that you incorporate in this art are going to be critical.
 This is something I hope you can look back on in a dark moment and remember tools that worked.”

 Students choose their favorite form of artistic expression that they discovered during the curriculum that will act as a graphic organizer to help them remember the emotional tools they have learned.
 They will use their preferred artistic medium as a ‘backdrop’ for the tools that they want to remember and refer to in the future.